 Following is a list of studies that show that the flu vaccine is safe during pregnancy.
 Click on the studies below to read the research.

-The CDC monitors flu vaccine safety in pregnant women during each flu season using the Vaccine Adverse Event Reporting System (VAERS) – a U.S. system that monitors health concerns following vaccination.
-In addition, vaccine safety research is done through the Vaccine Safety Datalink (VSD). which is a collaboration between CDC and nine healthcare organizations.
+The CDC monitors flu vaccine safety in pregnant women during each flu season using the Vaccine Adverse Event Reporting System (VAERS)—a U.S. system that monitors health concerns following vaccination.
+In addition, vaccine safety research is done through the Vaccine Safety Datalink (VSD). which is a collaboration between CDC and 11 healthcare organizations.

 View the large number of vaccine safety studies on flu vaccination during pregnancy.

-The CDC, the American Academy of Family Physicians, the American College of Nurse-Midwives, the American College of Obstetricians and Gynecologists; and Association of Women’s Health, Obstetric and Neonatal Nurses all strongly recommend that women get a Tdap vaccination during the third trimester of every pregnancy to protect them and their babies against whooping cough.
+The Maternal Immunization Task Force, comprised of the American College of Obstetricians and Gynecologists (ACOG) and its national partners, all strongly recommend that women get a Tdap vaccination during the third trimester of every pregnancy to protect them and their babies against whooping cough.

 No. The way that flu vaccines are made they cannot cause the flu.
 Flu shots are made from either flu viruses that have been ‘inactivated’ (killed) OR from proteins of a flu virus (instead of the full virus) so they can create an immune response without causing a flu infection.